What Types of Papers Do Process Servers Serve?

 Complaints

 A legal complaint is a written document that outlines the facts of a complainant’s claim.
-This document kickstarts the lawsuit by detailing the following:

 - How the complainant’s rights were violated